hashicorp-forge/nomad-bench/README.md

 and is partitioned by AWS region.

 ### Shared
-The [shared](./shared) directory contains reusable Terraform modules, Ansible roles, and Nomad job specifications.
+The [shared](./shared) directory contains reusable Terraform modules, Ansible roles and collections, and Nomad job specifications.

 ### Tools
 The [tools](./tools) directory hosts our custom written Go tools which are aimed at running and